BOULANGER-Charles-Antoine/BOULANGER-Charles-Antoine/README.md

   ## 😃 About me
   <img align="right" alt="GIF" src="Images/Gif_GameDev.gif" width="300px"/>

-  I am Charles-Antoine BOULANGER, I am a programmer intern at Behaviour interactive in Montreal.
-This internship will allow me to validate my double degree of computer engineer at EILCO (Ecole d'Ingénieurs du Littoral-Côte-d'Opale) and my master’s degree in computer progression video games at the University of Sherbrooke.
+  I am Charles-Antoine BOULANGER, a game programmer at Behaviour interactive in Montreal.
+Graduated in 2024 from a double degree in computer engineering at EILCO (École d'Ingénieurs du Littoral-Côte-d'Opale) and a master’s degree in computer science and video games at the University of Sherbrooke.

   - 🎮 Passionate about science and video games, whether playing them.
   - 😉 Or coding them.
   - 🖥️ Currently my personal project is an Influence Map system on Unreal Engine.
   - 👨‍💻 Most of my projects are available on Github.
-  - 📝 Checkout my <a href="https://drive.google.com/file/d/1dX3RAeBv3gjTaG9tSJGfO1MGCWmJ3v2p/view?usp=sharing">resume</a>.
+  - 📝 Checkout my <a href="https://drive.google.com/file/d/1v7Dg21SVul3Kdfn3tlQMKIYJu7XL4L2B/view?usp=drive_link">resume</a>.
   - 🎯 When I am free, I do archery.
   <br>